Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Open Challenges

-This section proposes new types of goal representation that \rl agents could leverage to tackle the intrinsically motivated skills acquisition problem.
+Section~\ref{sec:survey_goal_rep} introduces a typology of goal representations found in the literature.
+The diversity of goal representations seems however limited, compared to the diversity of goals human target \shortcite{ram1995goal}.

 \paragraph{Time-extended goals.} All \rl approaches reviewed in this paper consider \textit{time-specific} goals, that is, goals whose completion can be assessed from any state $s$.
-This is due to the Markov property requirement, where the next state and reward need to be a function of the previous state only. \textit{Time-extended} goals --~i.e. goals whose completion can be judged by observing a sequence of states (e.g. \textit{jump twice})~-- can however be considered by adding time-extended features to the state (e.g. the difference between the current state and the initial state \citet{imagine}).
-To avoid such \textit{ad-hoc} state representations, one could imagine using reward function architectures that incorporate forms of memory such as Recurrent Neural Network (\rnn) architectures \citep{elman} or Transformers \citep{vaswani2017attention}.
-Although recurrent policies are often used in the literature \citep{chevalier-boisvert2018babyai,hill2019emergent,loynd2019working,goyal2019recurrent}, recurrent reward functions have not been investigated.
-Time-extended goals include goals expressed as repetitions of a given interaction (e.g. \textit{knock three times}).
-Such goals call for novel inductive biases in reward function architectures (e.g. memory, counting ability etc.).
-Note that \popimgep approaches are not limited by the Markov property and have used time-extended goals (e.g. \citet{modularforestier}).
+This is due to the Markov property requirement, where the next state and reward need to be a function of the previous state only. \textit{Time-extended} goals\,---\,\ie goals whose completion can be judged by observing a sequence of states (\eg \textit{jump twice})\,---\,can however be considered by adding time-extended features to the state \shortcite<\eg the difference between the current state and the initial state>{imagine}.
+To avoid such \textit{ad-hoc} state representations, one could imagine using reward function architectures that incorporate forms of memory such as Recurrent Neural Network (\rnn) architectures \shortcite{elman} or Transformers \shortcite{vaswani2017attention}.
+Although recurrent policies are often used in the literature \shortcite{chevalier-boisvert2018babyai,hill2019emergent,loynd2019working,goyal2019recurrent}, recurrent reward functions have not been much investigated.
+Some work \shortciteA{sutton_tdnet_2004,schlegel_general_2021} investigate the benefit of computing relations between value functions when learning predictive representations. \shortciteA{sutton_tdnet_2004} propose to represent the interrelation of predictions in a \textit{TD-network} where nodes are predictions computed from states.
+The network allows to perform predictions that have complex temporal semantics. \shortciteA{schlegel_general_2021} train a RNN architecture where hidden-states are multi-step predictions.
+Finally, recent work by \shortciteA{karch2021grounding} show that agents can derive rewards from linguistic descriptions of time-extended behaviors.
+Time-extended goals include interactions that span over multiple time steps (\eg \textit{shake the blue ball}) and spatio-temporal references to objects (\eg \textit{get the red ball that was on the left of the sofa yesterday}).